elvinortiz3/PLProject/README.md

 ### Language Features
 PySharp Features:

-Note Control: Allows alteration of the notes with which the scale is created
+Note Control: Allows alteration of the notes with which the scale is created.

 Scale Creation: Allows creation of scales and their starting point.

-Scale Alteration: Allows Scale alteration using one of the following
+Scale Alteration: Allows Scale alteration using one of the following.

 - Harmonic
 - Melodic